LTV Calculator: Mortgage Bands, Rate Tiers and Deposit Steps

 Fourth, repay capital through overpayments during your current deal.
 Most fixed and tracker products allow 10% capital overpayment per year without early repayment charges.
 Five years of disciplined overpayments can move a 90% LTV mortgage closer to 75% by the next remortgage.
 Estimate the effect with the mortgage repayment calculator before committing.

+If you are weighing a bigger deposit against keeping cash back, that is a numbers conversation worth having before you apply.
+We run both scenarios against live lender pricing.
 For specialist advice on positioning your LTV before you apply, call 01202 155992 or contact Mortgage One.

 The information provided in this article is for general guidance only and does not constitute personal or regulated financial advice.
 If you’d like to understand what these moves could mean for you, speak to Mortgage One.
 We can explain your options and timings based on your specific circumstances.